 Taxation has always been a confusing subject.
 Let’s understand the fundamentals of NRI Income Tax in this article step by step.
-We will guide you through the taxes you have to pay and not pay being an NRI.
+Here you will learn about the tax liability for NRI income in India.

 In this article, we will cover: